-What is SharePoint, and how can you use it to make the most of your Microsoft 365 experience?
+What is SharePoint, and how can you use SharePoint to make the most of your Microsoft 365 experience?
 Microsoft MVP Benjamin Niaulin covers best practices, tips, and tricks for SharePoint Online.

 This trend has been reflected in our own customer data, which helps solidify a feeling we’ve been having for years: the cloud is no longer an eventual possibility for businesses—it is the default solution.

-Whether you’re migrating to the cloud from SharePoint Server or entering the Microsoft universe for the very first time, these best practices, tips, and tricks from Microsoft MVP Benjamin Niaulin will help you use SharePoint Online effectively in your organization.
+Whether you’re migrating to the cloud from an old version of SharePoint Server or entering the Microsoft universe for the very first time, these best practices, tips, and tricks from Microsoft MVP Benjamin Niaulin will help you use SharePoint Online effectively in your organization.

 Table of contents

 Microsoft SharePoint is a collaboration and communication platform that can be used to build an organization’s intranet.
 It also powers file collaboration across the entire Microsoft 365 ecosystem.

 It’s very important to understand that SharePoint is not a tool, like Word or Excel.
 It’s not something you install, and everybody gets the same thing.

 When I ask people this question, the most common answer I get is: Well…I don’t really know.